45kb/hello-google/README.md

 I love graphic design and design in general, i am completely sure i can be of help in any aspect of Design in general as well as graphic and user interfaces, then accessibility of course.

 > More about me

-I come from Italy, Follonica, place of music, arts, sea, sun, colors.
+I come from Italy, Follonica, Tuscany, the place of music, arts, sea, sun, colors.

 > :) Thanks